Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 30 days

-EnforcementLocal law enforcement, Ohio State Highway Patrol
+EnforcementLocal law enforcement, Ohio State Highway Patrol, municipal police

-Emergency-response interference - knowing (first offense) (ORC § 4561.51(B))
+Emergency-response interference — knowing, first offense (ORC § 4561.51(B))

 FineUp to $1,000